The first episode of the “Traveling with the Wind” series. Moving aboard my first sailboat, and the first month filled with adventures.

 I’ve made an agreement with two future sailing buddies to leave for Miami.
 Jacob and Scott were friends with each other, they wanted to sail all the way to Belize.
 I will definitely talk more about the whole trip in a podcast sometime.
 However, I learned on the way that Jacob was arrested in Mexico with his wife and daughter for arms trafficking.
 He was also expelled from Belize for some other reason.
 As I expected, the two eventually had an ugly verbal fight and Scott decided to come with me to Miami, while Jacob stayed in West Palm Beach.

-I chose to go with them because if my engine fails, they could tow me to West Palm Beach.
-From there I could possibly continue sailing on the ocean.
-Given that I had no more money for fuel.
+I chose to go with them because if my engine failed, they could tow me to West Palm Beach.
+From there I could continue sailing on the ocean, since I had no more money for fuel.
 Scott tied his boat to Jacob’s from the start, because all three of his engines were broken.
 Eventually I got to tow them both to West Palm Beach.
 Then I towed Scott all the way to Miami.
 With many emotions passing under bridges and dams for the first time, the whole journey ended well.

 Good and bad things happened during the trip of course.
 The important thing is that I arrived in Miami well.
 I still made it without too much knowledge.
 The way things happened were the best sailing lesson I could dream of.
 Until the next episode, I hope you enjoy this one.
 For me it was a dream of a lifetime come true.
 Dreams really deserve to be lived.
 Did you do or would you do something crazy like this ?
 Let me know in the comments or tell me how you got your first sailboat.